Born: San Diego, CA

 Previous career: Taught as adjunct faculty at BYU in the Physical Education Department (1997-2001); Taught for LDS Seminaries & Institutes for 5 years: 1 year at Timpview High School (2002-2003), 3 years at Spanish Fork High School (2003-2006), 1 year at Provo High (2006-2007)

-Classes taught for BYU Religious Education: Book of Mormon, New Testament
+Classes taught for BYU Religious Education: Teachings and Doctrines of the Book of Mormon, First-half of the Book of Mormon, Second-half of the Book of Mormon, The New Testament Gospels

 Research interests: Early English translations of the Bible; early English reformers such as William Tyndale, Miles Coverdale, and John Frith; King James translation of the Bible; development of the language of English theology